jesusprz24/E-commerce-backend/README.md

 # Installation
 - To use this the user first needs to clone this repo into their terminal.
 - To run the database, run mysql -u root -p in the terminal and enter the password from the .env file.
+- Next run npm install in the terminal
-- Next source the schema.sqk to the seed file and enter npm run seed
+- Run npm run seed
 - Finally to run the server type npm start.

 # License